wooorm/xdm/readme.md

 *   **Syntax highlighting**
     ([see guide below](#syntax-highlighting))

-These are many more things possible by configuring [remark plugins][remark-plugins] and [rehype plugins][rehype-plugins].
+There are many more things possible by configuring [remark plugins][remark-plugins] and [rehype plugins][rehype-plugins].

 There are also a couple specific remark/rehype/recma plugins that work with